AkshayAgarwal007/Jekyll-Mono/README.md

 For setting up your development environment you can follow the official Jekyll [Documentation](https://jekyllrb.com/docs/installation/).
 It's a little bit complicated for Windows users.
 Let's see how it's done on windows:

-1. Install **[Chocolatey](https://chocolatey.org)**.
-Chocolatey is a package manager for windows.
+1. **Install Chocolatey**. **[Chocolatey](https://chocolatey.org)** is a package manager for windows.
 It's awesome.
-   Install a command propmt with administrator access.
-Paste this
+   Open a command propmt with administrator access.
+Paste this.
+Hit Enter and restart the command prompt.

    ```
    @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin

    ```
-   Hit Enter and restart the command prompt.

-2. Install Ruby : In your command prompt type `choco install ruby -y`.
+2. **Install Ruby** : In your command prompt type `choco install ruby -y`.
  Hit Enter.
-After installation restart the cmd.
+After installation restart the cmd with administrator privileges.

 3. Install Jekyll/Sass (plug-ins used by Github Pages): `gem install github-pages`